DerekSelander/dsdump/docs/index.md

 Using the Mach-O knowledge you've built up earlier, it's quite easy to hunt for Objective-C classes that are built into an image.
 All you have to do is look for the **`__DATA_CONST.__objc_classlist`** Mach-O section in an executable.

-Build up a simple executable with Objective-C code:
+Build up an executable with Objective-C code and name it **ex5.m**:

 ```objc
 @import Foundation;